themsaid/ibis/readme.md

 ### Key features

-- **Markdown Magic**: Write your content using the simplicity and versatility of Markdown.
+- **Markdown**: Write your content using the simplicity and versatility of Markdown.
 - **Automatic Generation**: Effortlessly create PDF or EPUB files with a single command using the `ibis-next pdf` command or `ibis-next epub`.
-- **Aesthetic Appeal**: Elevate your eBooks with a professionally designed cover photo, a clickable auto-generated table of contents, and code syntax highlighting.
+- **Aesthetic Appeal**: create your eBooks with a custom cover photo, a clickable auto-generated table of contents, and code syntax highlighting.
 - **Theme Options**: Choose between two visually appealing themes - Light and Dark (theme support available for PDFs).

 ### Why Choose Ibis Next?

-Ibis Next eliminates the complexities of manual formatting, allowing you to concentrate on what matters most - your content.
-With Ibis Next, the once-daunting process of eBook creation becomes a smooth and enjoyable experience.
+Ibis Next is a powerful tool for effortlessly creating digital books (e-books) in EPUB and PDF formats.
+With Ibis Next, writers can concentrate on crafting content without worrying about formatting.
+The content is authored in Markdown format, allowing for simplicity and flexibility.

-This documentation serves as your guide to unlocking the full potential of Ibis Next.
-Whether you are a seasoned developer integrating Ibis Next into your workflow or a content creator exploring the possibilities, each section will provide insights, instructions, and best practices to ensure a seamless experience.
+Ibis Next seamlessly handles the conversion process, ensuring a hassle-free transition from Markdown to the correct EPUB and PDF formats.
+Embracing markdown streamlines the writing process and enhances collaboration and ease of editing, making it an ideal choice for authors seeking efficiency and a focus on content creation.

 Get ready to revolutionize your eBook creation process with Ibis Next!